aforward9600/pokemonpalette/README.md

   - Acid armor's animation changed so that does not make its user disappear
   - Metronome now classified as a Typeless special damage move to play better with the AI
   - Type immunity prevents trapping moves from taking hold at all
+  - Changes to Rage
+	- Now only lasts 2 to 3 moves like Bide in order to prevent an infinite loop
+	- As a tradeoff, attack boosts from rage are kept when it ends

 - Adjustment to stat mods, conditions, and items
   - Sleep does not prevent choosing a move